MOST READ TRAVEL

 Suits, jackets, hikers, and insulation for the great outdoors.
 Plus, a home chef’s...

-It's the best time of the year!
-No, I'm not talking about the holidays but rather white truffle season.
+For some, the best time of year is holidays when snow is on the ground and presents are under the tree.
+For foodies, it’s white truffle season.
 Beginning in mid-September and running through January, it's prime time in Italy for the rare white truffle to be harvested.
-It's such a momentous event that there's an entire festival happening in Alba celebrating the delicacy.
+It's such a momentous event that there's an entire festival in Alba dedicated to the delicacy.

 And although we are several months away from the major harvest, you can still enjoy white and black truffles all year.
 In the meantime, we wanted to learn a bit more about the fancy fungus.
 So, we tapped Eataly's vice president of global partnerships Dino Borri to reveal everything you’ve ever wanted to know about truffles and answer the top question, why are truffles so expensive?

 What Is a Truffle?